maxplanck-ie/snakepipes/docs/content/workflows/ATACseq.rst

 Differential open chromatin analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to differential binding analysis with the ChIP-Seq data.
-We can perform the differential open chromatin analysis, using the ``--sampleSheet`` option of the ATAC-seq workflow.
-This requires a sample sheet, which is identical to that required by the ChIP-seq and RNA-seq workflows (see :doc:`ChIP-seq` for details).
+Similar to differential binding analysis with the ChIPseq data.
+We can perform the differential open chromatin analysis, using the ``--sampleSheet`` option of the ATACseq workflow.
+This requires a sample sheet, which is identical to that required by the ChIPseq and RNA-seq workflows (see :doc:`ChIPseq` for details).

 An example is below::